Surviving the Game: Plot

-Jack Mason is a homeless man from Seattle, Washington who loses his only friends—Hank, a fellow homeless man and his pet dog—on the same day.
-Dejected, Mason attempts to commit suicide when a soup kitchen worker, Walter Cole, saves him.
-Cole refers him to businessman Thomas Burns, who kindly offers Mason a job as a hunting guide.
-Despite his misgivings, the lure of a well paying job causes Mason to accept.
+Jack Mason, a homeless man from Seattle, Washington, loses his only friends—his pet dog and fellow vagrant Hank—within a day of each other.
+The dejected Mason attempts to commit suicide but is saved by Walter Cole, a soup kitchen-worker.
+Cole refers him to businessman Thomas Burns, owner of Hell's Canyon Outfitters.
+Burns offers Mason a job as a hunting guide.
+Despite his misgivings, Mason accepts.

-Flying to a remote cabin surrounded by hundreds of acres of woods, Mason meets the rest of the hunting party, all of whom paid $50,000 for the privilege of being there.
-In addition to Burns and Cole, the party includes Doc Hawkins, the founder of the hunt and a psychopathic psychiatrist who specializes in psychological assessments, Texas "oil man" John Griffin, and wealthy executive Derek Wolfe Sr. and his son Derek Wolfe Jr., the latter of whom is at first unaware of the true purposes of the hunt.
-On the first night, all the men are eating a nice dinner and engaging in conversation.
-Mason receives a pack of cigarettes from Hawkins and learns a little about his past.
-Hawkins relays a brutal story from his childhood when his father forced him to fight and kill his dog as a lesson in being a man.
+Flying to a remote cabin surrounded by acres of woods, Mason meets the rest of the hunting party, all of whom paid $50,000 for the privilege of being there.
+In addition to Burns and Cole, the party includes: Ted "Doc" Hawkins, a retired Central Intelligence Agent and psychiatrist who's also the founder of HCO; Texas oil magnate John Griffin; and wealthy father-and-son Wall Street executives Derek Wolfe Senior and Junior.
+On the first night, all the men chat over dinner.
+Mason receives cigarettes from Hawkins, who relays a story from his childhood...about how his father forced him to fight and kill his own dog, as a lesson in being a man.

 The following morning, Mason is awakened with a gun in his face by Cole, who explains that the men are not hunting any animals, but rather Mason himself.
 Mason is given a head start with only the time it takes the others to eat breakfast.
-Mason quickly flees the area, but comes to a realization and turns back.
-The hunters finish their meal and set off after him.
-Wolfe Jr. is horrified at the thought of killing a man, but is pushed into it by his father.
-The hunters race off into the forest, but by now Mason has returned to the cabin in search of weapons.
-He finds none, and instead makes the disgusting discovery of the hunters' trophy room behind a locked door: the preserved heads of the victims of previous hunts.
+After fleeing the area, Mason gets an idea and turns back.
+The hunters finish breakfast and go after him.
+The younger Wolfe is horrified at the thought of committing murder, but is pushed into it by his father.
+The hunters race off into the forest after Mason, who has surreptitiously returned to the cabin in search of weapons.
+Instead he finds a trophy room, filled with the preserved heads of victims from previous hunts.

-Mason decides to burn the cabin down using chemicals found outside the cabin.
-The hunters quickly assume Mason's return to the cabin and go back.
-Wolfe Sr. enters just as Mason lights up the cabin and engages in a fist fight with Hawkins out back, away from the others.
-Hawkins is knocked back into the cabin as the preserving agent explodes, killing him in the inferno.
-Wolfe Jr. saves his father, and spots Mason fleeing in the process.
-The hunt resumes and Mason begins to use his wits to beat the hunters, luring them with falsely-planted lit cigarettes to lead them in the wrong way.
-Mason manages to lure Griffin away from the others, and takes him hostage.
+Mason rigs the entire cabin as a boobytrap, using aviation fuel from a nearby shed.
+While he is doing this the hunters, realizing Mason has returned to the cabin, arrive.
+The elder Wolfe rushes into the cabin just as Mason ignites the fuel.
+Outside, Mason engages Hawkins in a fist fight, while the others are rescuing Derek Senior.
+Hawkins is knocked back into the cabin's trophy room just as the preserving agent explodes, killing him.
+Derek Junior saves his father, and spots Mason fleeing.
+The hunt for Mason—armed only with his wits—resumes.
+Using lit cigarettes, Mason lures Griffin away from the others and takes him hostage.